 Ginger contains natural compounds somewhat unimaginatively named gingerols, which are believed to be behind most of ginger’s medicinal properties.
 Ginger has also been tested against the inflammatory disease rheumatoid arthritis; this study fed either ginger or a placebo to women with chronic knee arthritis and ginger was easily the most effective.

 The solution?
-Buy this excellent bag of Frontier Ginger Root Ground Organic and sprinkle it over any food it enriches the taste of.
+Buy this excellent 1 pound bag of Certified Organic Ground Ginger Root and sprinkle it over any food it enriches the taste of.

 Three – sweet potatoes

 Sweet potatoes are almost unbeatable as an acne-friendly carbohydrate source.

 For starters, they contain 250% of the recommended daily allowance for vitamin A, which slows down sebum production and dead skin cell overgrowth.

 According to this study, sweet potatoes have somewhat mysterious anti-inflammatory powers.
 Eating sweet potatoes could inhibit COX-2 and most importantly NF-KappaB.
 Lowering NF-KB is the gold standard for any anti-inflammatory treatment since it’s a master messenger which controls a variety of inflammatory cytokines behind acne.

 Why do I say that the powers are mysterious?
 Because no one super compound has been isolated yet.
 Sweet potatoes lower inflammation through a secret mechanism.